 Janet T. Farrell has worked in banking her whole career and with educational and not-for-profit organizations on their banking needs since 1991.
 Ms. Farrell’s not-for-profit banking experience is bolstered by her past or present service on the boards of Goucher College (prior Trustee), the Hispanic College Fund (current Trustee and co-founder of the Manuel Candamo Memorial Scholarship Fund), GALA Hispanic Theatre (prior Board member and Board Chair), Latino Economic Development Corporation (prior Board Chair and Treasurer), the Cultural Development Corporation of the District of Columbia (co-founder and past Treasurer) and the Washington Performing Arts Society (prior Trustee and Vice-Chair Finance).
 Ms. Farrell holds an MBA in Finance from Loyola College and a BA in Spanish with high honors from Goucher College, where she was inducted into Phi Beta Kappa.

-Reg Foster is the President and CEO of United Way of New York State.
+Reg Foster is the former President and CEO of United Way of New York State, retiring in August 2017.
 Before that, he was the Global Coordinator for Corporate Responsibility for the IBM Corporation, leading IBM’s internal working group on corporate responsibility and relations with outside organizations.
 Reg also worked at United Way of New York City and held human service policy roles in New York State and City government.
 Reg has also worked as an analyst in several nonprofits, including the Vera Institute of Justice.
 His fields of work included low-income housing, mental health and adult education.
 Reg holds a law degree from Osgoode Hall Law School in Toronto, and a degree in English Literature from the University of Toronto.

 Irfan directs The New York Community Trust’s Healthy Lives grantmaking program and has responsibility for health, behavioral health, and biomedical grants.
 Following September 11, 2001, Irfan was instrumental in developing The Trust's September 11th Fund’s $51.1 million emergency health and mental health response grantmaking program.
 Before joining The Trust, he spent eight years at Greater Boston Rehabilitation Services, developing and overseeing programs to help people with disabilities, chronic diseases, and other barriers to employment return to work.
 Irfan is a member of Grantmakers in Health’s Behavioral Health Funders Network, Philanthropy New York’s Health Policy Working Group, and a Fellow of the New York Academy of Medicine.
 He served as a Mayoral appointee to the New York City Department of Health and Mental Hygiene’s Community Service Board from 2009-2015; is a former member of the Board of Directors of the Disability Funders Network, serving as chairman from 2007 to 2011; a former co-chair of the United States Student Selection Committee for the United World Colleges; and served as a member of the planning committee and/or a session presenter at Council on Foundations, Grantmakers in Health, National Council for Behavioral Health, and American Planning Association conferences.
 Irfan earned a B.A. in sociology from Northeastern University and a Masters in Public Administration from at New York University’s Wagner Graduate School of Public Service.